ntelx/nxfolio-db/README.md

 </div>

 # NXFolio
-**NXFolio** is a universal model of supply chain data to enable detailed comparisons across any source.
-It has a comprehensive, flexible relational database data models that lets developers and companies build the state-of-the-art global trade and logitics solution.
+**NXFolio** is a universal model of supply chain data to enable a variety of solutions including visibility, traceability and chain of custody across the supply chain.
+It has a comprehensive, flexible relational data models that lets developers and companies build the state-of-the-art global trade and logitics solution.

 NXFolio was originally developed by researchers and engineers working on the ........
 The system is